Composition, etc., of the Board of Directors

 Outline of survey

 • II.
-Evaluation of Board of Directors’ composition and member contributions
+Composition of the Board of Directors

 • III.
-Evaluation of Board of Directors’ operation
+Operation of the Board of Directors

-• IV.
+• VI.
 Periodic evaluation of the Nomination Committee

-• V. Periodic evaluation of the Compensation Committee
+• VII.
+Periodic evaluation of the Compensation Committee

-• VI.
-Periodic evaluation of the Audit & Supervisory Board, etc.
+• VIII.
+Periodic evaluation of the Audit & Supervisory Board

 (3) Results of Board of Directors' evaluation

-Results of the FY2024 Board of Directors’ evaluation, as resolved at the Board meeting held on April 17, 2025, as well as important topics for the Board in FY2025, are as follows.
+Results of the FY2025 Board of Directors’ evaluation, as resolved at the Board meeting held on April 16, 2026, as well as important topics for the Board in FY2026, are as follows.

 Summary of evaluation

-In order to ensure the steady promotion and implementation of the important topics for FY2025, we have reflected them in the annual agenda for the Board of Directors, and ensured that the Board of Directors has an opportunity to consider and confirm them.
-The annual agenda for the Board of Directors is regularly reviewed and revised as necessary, taking into account the progress and implementation status of the priority themes.
+In order to ensure the steady promotion and implementation of the important topics for FY2026, we have reflected them in the annual agenda for the Board of Directors, and ensured that the Board of Directors has an opportunity to consider and confirm them.
+The annual agenda for the Board of Directors is reviewed and revised as necessary from time to time, taking into account the progress and implementation status of the important topics.

 Going forward, we will continue to work to improve the effectiveness of the Board of Directors' evaluation, in order to achieve sustainable growth and increase corporate value over the medium to long term.

-〈Examples of issues raised in the FY2024 Board of Directors' evaluation〉
+〈Examples of issues raised in the FY2025 Board of Directors' evaluation〉

-4. Appropriate identification and monitoring of risks by the Board of Directors
+1. Role and Composition of the Board of Directors